fimh2021/fimh2021.github.io/_pages/instructionspresenters.md

 * Filename format: Name your file lastname_title_fimh2021_abstractnumber.jpeg
 * Submission: Send a google drive or dropbox link to fimh2021posters@gmail.com.
 * Please submit your poster by **June 18, 2021, 11:59 pm PDT**.

+**Poster presentation**
+On the day of the conference, each presenter will be required to be at their e-poster for **35 minutes** to present and answer questions.
+Detailed information on the allocated time slots will be released in the final program.
+Please check the conference program regularly for update.